 – charge your phone!!

 – don’t skip Ms. Piggy Idol; it’s hilarious and it’s at 6 p.m. on Thursday

 The Too Sauced To Pork team puts out a very in-depth unofficial guide every year that you might be interested in.
 John over at Carbunkle Trumpet has an even more unofficial, entertaining “guide” as well.

 6. Check the schedule.

 To say the teams are excited is an enormous understatement.
-They’ve been out there setting up for five days already, getting ready for parties and setting up to cook recipes they’ve been perfecting all year…or maybe for decades.
+They’ve been planning their tent setup for months and getting ready to cook recipes they’ve been perfecting all year…or maybe for decades.

 In additional to elaborate multi-level “tents”, tantalizing smells, hilarious entertainment, and honestly, some of the wildest partying I’ve ever seen, this is a damn serious cooking competition with world-class winners and judges.

 Good luck everybody!
 PLEASE tag me in your photos online or use hashtag #ilovememphis.